sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 The most commonly used pattern at contoso , even today is batch mode.
 More than 80% of data analytics at contoso is done using the batch mode.

 A typical Data warehousing pattern is adopted here too .
-Usual suspects of Data Loading from On premises , CRM sytems and third party DaaS (Data As a Service Providers).
+Usual suspects of Data Loading from On premises , CRM systems and third party DaaS (Data As a Service Providers).

 Data Processing is done using an ELT approach and served in the consumption zone.